Fall 2022 ︎ SUNY Purchase ︎ (DES4100) Community Design

 Working with clients; receiving briefs, discussing an approach, iterating and distilling outcomes and deliverables.

-Conduct non-commercial projects and exercises as a way of said question.
+Conduct non-commercial projects and exercises as a way of addressing said question.

 A Note on Teams